srijaniiserprinceton/get-solar-eigs/README.md

 # get-solar-eigs

+** There is no need to clone or fork this repository.
+Just download it **

 Repository contains fortran and python script for generating Solar Eigenfunctions and other necessary files to work with eigenfunctions and eigenfrequencies.

 Local directory should contain the following data files: